intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 * *Bugs often only occur in a special environment.* That is because Linux is mostly drivers and can be used in a multitude of ways.
-Developers often do not have a matching setup at hand -- and therefore frequently must rely on bug reporters for isolating a problems's cause and testing proposed fixes.
+Developers often do not have a matching setup at hand -- and therefore frequently must rely on bug reporters for isolating a problem's cause and testing proposed fixes.

-* *The kernel has hundreds of maintainers, but all-rounders are very rare.* That again is and effect caused by the multitude of features and drivers, due to which many kernel developers know little about lower or higher layers related to their code and even less about other areas.
+* *The kernel has hundreds of maintainers, but all-rounders are very rare.* That again is an effect caused by the multitude of features and drivers, due to which many kernel developers know little about lower or higher layers related to their code and even less about other areas.